JuliaLang/www_old.julialang.org/soc/projects/ml.md

 ## Artificial Intelligence Library Package based on Artificial Intelligence - A Modern Approach (AIMA)

-AIMA is a seminal text on representation of agents that can aid solve a problem for an environment of varying complexity.
-Contributed by industry and academicians in general has enriched its content over past two decades and many of the proposed architectures are vetted time and again.
-The book has updated several times and each revision kind of presents itself as a significant rewrite with all modern content.
-The book is almost read by every AI engineer as a text for their graduation studies.
-So most people can connect to the content very easily.
-An AI framework developed around the examples will provide a good foundation to design one's problem that can utilize various non-ML or ML based solvers.
+AIMA is a seminal text on representation of agents to solve AI problems.
 Most packages available today as AI libraries tend to focus on ML only and not the architectural aspect of AI.
-Very few will talk about representational aspects of AI.
-Julia with abstracted type systems and multiple dispatch interfaces provide an ideal language to represent the problem abstractions best as strategy patterns of software engineering.
-So you can write the AIMA algorithms very easily as method with no side effects in generic form.
-Julia provides connectivity to other languages for using their libraries.
-Thus makes an ideal choice to represent the framework while can use solvers from other languages.
-While AIMA authors have developed the sample code, their focus is more towards developing sample code for teaching and learning and not professional usage of algorithms.

-**Deliverables**

-The scope of the project is to create a library of core algorithms and sample programs separated out neatly such that core algorithms can be used by practitioners for abstract problem representations.
+The scope of the project is to create a library with a clean API (following AIMA) to easily allow the application of core algorithms to AI problems.

-An attempt has been made: [AIMACore](https://github.com/sambitdash/AIMACore.jl) and [AIMASamples](https://github.com/sambitdash/AIMASamples.jl). `AIMACore` can easily be used by a practitioner in their production projects while `AIMASample` can provide examples or testcases for the `AIMACore`.
-The current code has tried to address all the search problems cases.
-There is a need to extend it to the rest of AIMA sample code.

-**Skillset**

-1. A person should be knowledgable in Julia programming or ready to learn it quickly.
-2. Should have appreciation for software engineering principles.
-A framework requires a lot on architectural skills.
-3. Ideally, has either undergone a course in AI or wants to invest time in reading and applying AIMA.
+The student will implement a package that brings together implementations of algorithms like depth-first search and simulated annealing, both from other Julia packages and from sample code in the AIMA book, and build sample programs to demonstrate AI applications.
+Starter code can be found at AIMACore along with AIMASamples.

+**Recommended Skills**: Previous experience with AI or the ability to quickly pick up on the AI algorithms in AIMA

+**Expected Results**: A well-documented library of functions derived from the AIMA book.

 **Mentors** [Sambit Kumar Dash](https://github.com/sambitdash).